bytedance/coconut_cvpr2024/README.md

 </p>

 ## Terms of use
-We follow the same license as [COCO dataset for images](https://cocodataset.org/#termsofuse).
-For COCONut's annotations, non-commercial use are allowed.
+* We follow the same license as [COCO dataset for images](https://cocodataset.org/#termsofuse).
+The dataset cannot be used for commercial purposes.
+* This is not an official ByteDance product.
+The dataset is created for research purposes.

 ## Acknowledgement
 * [SAMA-COCO](https://www.sama.com/sama-coco-dataset)